Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_B1
      - Book Requests (Controlled).
-A pre-set Standard View of TR showing full text activity for all book content which is not Open or Free_To_Read.
+A pre-set Standard View of TR showing full text activity for all book and reference work content which is not Open or Free_To_Read.
      -

    * - TR_B2
      - Book Access Denied.
-A pre-set Standard View of TR showing where users were denied access because simultaneous-use (concurrency) licenses were exceeded, or their institution did not have a license for the book.
+A pre-set Standard View of TR showing where users were denied access because simultaneous-use (concurrency) licenses were exceeded, or their institution did not have a license for the book or reference work.
      -

    * - TR_B3
      - Book Usage by Access Type.
-A pre-set Standard View of TR showing all applicable Metric_Types broken down by Access_Type.
+A pre-set Standard View of TR showing all applicable Metric_Types broken down by Access_Type for books and reference works.
      -

    * - TR_J1